Photo: Glenda Taylor

 - Not as wide as advertised

-Get the Giraffe garden hose on Amazon or at Walmart.
+Get the Giraffe garden hose on Amazon.

 I really wanted to like the Rocky Mountain Goods Flat Soaker Hose.
 Having used and tested soaker hoses in the past, I knew not to turn up the water pressure all the way—soaker hoses have perforations that create weak spots.
 But, alas, I hadn’t turned up the pressure more than just a tiny bit when the seam on the hose blew out completely—water just ran everywhere.